- “Father merchant, son gentleman, grandson beggar” (Mexico)

 From a psychological perspective, there are additional ingredients.
 Here is what the research and retailers’ experiences indicate as ways to provide the opportunity for business longevity if you own a family store:

-• But maybe not.
+- But maybe not.
 They might have returned because they can’t succeed at other work.
 Some years ago, I asked the adult son of a successful retailer what were the advantages of working in a family business.
 His answer: “Job security.”
-The BCG/CAFE investigators suggest you avoid the trap by requiring family members who return to apply for open positions in competition with nonfamily applicants.
+The BCG/CAFE investigators suggest you avoid the trap by requiring of family members who do return that they apply for open positions in competition with nonfamily applicants.
 To implement this, you’ll want to have the hiring process administered by a nonfamily manager.
 Otherwise, family members not making the cut could cause some clumsy Thanksgiving dinner gatherings for years to come.

 Click below for more: